BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 #### Terminal Emulator

 Next a terminal emulator that supports serial port connections, such as Putty, is required.

+{% hint style="note" %}
+**Putty**

+PuTTY is a free implementation of Telnet and SSH for Windows and Unix platforms, along with an xterm terminal emulator.
+It can be downloaded from [http://www.chiark.greenend.org.uk/~sgtatham/putty](http://www.chiark.greenend.org.uk/~sgtatham/putty).
+{% endhint %}

 Just select "serial" as connection type, "COMx" (where x is an integer number) as serial line and "115200" as the speed.
 An example is shown in the image below.
 Choose open and you will a get a command line interface.

 ![Serial line connection parameters](img/serial_to_usb_parameters.png)